r3beccaann/newAbarth/README.md

 To improve this project, and to improve its functionality, further research needs to be done into the hosting issue of Google’s model viewer.
 This aspect makes the site interactive thus is a great loss without this.

 An implementation of back-end features such as allowing the user to register would be effective.
 In addition to this, the development of other model pages would further increase the functionality of the site.

+Another improvement which would be rectified if this was put into development publically, could be to clean up the styling and to improve the mobile appearance.